 As can be seen above, and in dictionary definitions, the term “map” is used well beyond geographic representations (e.g., Merriam-Webster definition).
 Even when a geographic context is assumed, definitions include a wide range of representation forms.
 The International Cartographic Association has developed the following definition of geographic maps: “A map is a symbolised image of geographical reality, representing selected features or characteristics, resulting from the creative effort of its author’s execution of choices, and is designed for use when spatial relationships are of primary relevance.”
 This definition still allows tremendous variety.
 The definition is intentionally broad to include, for example, tactile maps for the visually impaired as shown below in Figure 1.6.

-Registered Penn State students should return now to the Chapter 1 folder in Canvas to take a self-assessment quiz About Maps.
+Registered Penn State students should return now take the self-assessment quiz About Maps.

 You may take practice quizzes as many times as you wish.
 They are not scored and do not affect your grade in any way.